jcook05/javascriptquiz/README.md

 4. Site accessible by your router IP address range only:    Upload the contents of this repository and ensure all objects are set to readable by owner only.
 Set bucket policy to restrict access to only your router range of IP addresses.
 See policy below for an example.

+5. Setup CICD and you will have your changes uploaded rapidly.
+Touch base with me if you want to discuss.